shrimqy/Sefirah/README.md

   <img alt="Files hero image" src="./.github/readme-images/Screenshot.png" />
 </p>

-## Contribute
+## Support

 Feel free to open an issue if you want to report a bug, provide feedback, or ask a question.
-Pull requests are very welcome!

 If you have any specific questions or need further details, please reach out to me on [the Discord server](https://discord.gg/MuvMqv4MES) or by email—I would be happy to help.

-If you would like to translate the project into your language, you can find it on [Crowdin](https://crowdin.com/project/sefirah)

 ## Thanks